 Before 1 January 1960

-You don’t need to get an MOT or pay vehicle tax.
+You don’t have to get an MOT or pay vehicle tax.

 What you have to do

-You don’t need to apply to stop getting an MOT for your vehicle each year.
+You don’t have to apply to stop getting an MOT for your vehicle each year.
 However, you must still keep it in a roadworthy condition.

 You can be fined up to £2,500 and get 3 penalty points for using a vehicle in a dangerous condition.